Guercif

-Guercif (Arabic: ڭرسيف) is a town and municipality in Guercif Province, Oriental, Morocco.
+Guercif (Arabic: ڭرسيف) is a City and municipality in Guercif Province, Oriental, Morocco.
 It is the province's capital.
 According to the 2014 census the municipality had a population of 90,880 people living in 18,779 households.

 Nearby cities

 In the north of the city of Guercif we find the province of Nador, 135 km away, and a distance of 170 km south of the city, we find the city of Mysore on the national road No.15.
 As for if we go to the west and 65 km away we find the city of Taza.
 In the east of the city, we find the city of Taourirt, 54 km.

 Economy

 The city of Guercif depends mainly on its economy on the agricultural sector, as it is considered one of the largest cities in Morocco that produce olives.
 The city is famous for holding an annual festival called the Olive Festival, and its timing coincides with the city's olive harvest season.
 In addition to the agricultural sector, trade in the province of Guercif is an essential activity besides agriculture, as its commercial activities are revived during the summer and spring season, and the eastern region and Nador are among the most important resources of this region in importing and promoting commodities within the region ..The city is famous for its weekly market that takes place every Tuesday and one to a permanent market "swi9a"(A small market that stays open all the week) and is considered one of the largest markets in the region where different agricultural products such as vegetables, fruits and livestock are known, and other products such as clothes, appliances, home furniture and used tools ...
 The traditional industry occupies an important place in economic activity In the region, where it receives great care by the population, especially in its fields related to leather manufacturing, ceramics, carpet making, and the manufacture of the ritual and equipments for equitation related to equestrian rifles, daggers, and dress for mare and knight.
 Province of Guercif is available.
 On natural qualifications that can be exploited in mountain tourism, as well as on historical and heritage qualifications that respond to the needs of tourists from historical feats and folklore arts.
 The city of Guercif connects the cities of Casablanca and Oujda, which makes them economically valuable in the region.